-Melatonin supplements always seem to make me sleepy, which is great when your head is spinning after a day of coronavirus statistics, the trouble is they can leave a residue of low mood when I wake up in the morning.
+Melatonin supplements always seem to make me sleepy, which is great when your head is spinning from a long day of work, the trouble is they can leave a residue of low mood when I wake up in the morning.
 If I take large doses (for me greater than 1 mg) for a number of days in a row, the grogginess tends to stay with me for the entire next day.

 Why is melatonin a popular sleep supplement and how does it help us sleep?

 The brain’s pineal gland makes the hormone melatonin when darkness sets in.
 1

 In a healthy circadian rhythm, levels of the stress hormone cortisol peak in the morning and wane at night as melatonin, the sleep promoting hormone does its thing.
 Cortisol gets a bad rap, but it gets us up and going in the mornings.
 The trouble begins when those levels don’t naturally come down at night.

 Melatonin is the hormone our bodies release to signal it is time to hop in bed and get a good night’s sleep.
 As the day progresses and the sun sets, melatonin should naturally take the wheel.

 However, notice I mention melatonin’s role putting us to sleep in the context of the circadian rhythm, which is our natural clock regulated by light and and dark.

 Darkness brings on melatonin production, but we live in a chronically illuminated world.
 The blue light emitted from our phones, televisions, and LED lamps sends a signal that it’s always daytime.
 When nighttime does settle in, it’s polluted by technology.

 Our bodies struggle to get the melatonin we need to sleep well.
 This is why many of us turn to melatonin supplements, but do they work, and if so, at what cost?